 The central question in this section is what object Mao25 is actually trying to fit.
 The answer is not the full vector $(\eta,\alpha)$, but only the total probability assigned to the acceptable set.
 That choice makes the local geometry comparatively benign, but it also explains why the surrogate cannot express preferences among multiple acceptable experts.

-The positive theory in \citet{mao2025realizablehconsistentbayesconsistentloss} is important to keep in view.
-In the single-stage multiple-expert setting, their family $L_{\Psi}$ is realizable-$\mathcal{H}$-consistent under mild endpoint conditions on~$\Psi$.
-They further single out the member $\Psi(u)=1-u$, denoted $L_{\mathrm{mae}}$ in their paper, because it also admits an $\mathcal{H}$-consistency bound and Bayes consistency.
+The positive theory in \citet{mao2025mastering} is important to keep in view.
+In the single-stage multiple-expert setting, their family $L_{\Psi}$ comes with formal consistency guarantees under mild endpoint conditions on~$\Psi$.
+They further single out the member $\Psi(u)=1-u$, denoted $L_{\mathrm{mae}}$ in their paper, because it also admits quantitative excess-risk control.
 Our criticism is not about those consistency guarantees.
 It is about the practical optimization behavior of that specific $\Psi(u)=1-u$ instantiation: its samplewise loss is linear in acceptable-set mass and therefore has an MAE-like optimization profile.